nishant-kumar109/burger-maker/README.md

 ## Overview

-This is a Burger builder and ordering application build in React.js using CSS, ES6, Redux, Redux-saga, and React-Hook.
-Helps you stay productive by following best practices.
+This is a Burger builder and ordering application build in React.js using ES6, Redux, Redux-saga, and React-Hook and CSS.
+It will Help you to stay productive by following best practices.
 Follows [Standard Javascript style guide](https://github.com/eslint/eslint).

 ### Features